From the 20th July 2020 to the 25th October 2021

 The paper is broken down into three sections.
 First, it presents the overarching goals of the system and its specialized nature, the institutional framework and its coordination and financing mechanisms.
 Second, it reviews the system’s most important challenges related to its organization, coordination and financing.
 Finally, conclusions and recommendations made to address challenges and shortfalls.

-3 – Access to justice in relation to differential approaches, the current state of infrastructure and special procedures of criminal responsibility for adolescents
+3 – Access to justice in matters of criminal responsibility for adolescents

 4 – Information management – Analysis of the current method of collecting, systematizing and using information.